 Proper ignition timing is critical in order to achieve peak engine performance and to ensure maximum fuel economy.
-An ignition system timing check is critical during any tuneup procedure.
-Your timing light provides a simple and efficient means of checking your vehicle's timing.
-The advance timing light provides the additional ability to check the operation of your vehicle's mechanical or vacuum advance timing controls.
+An ignition system timing check is critical during any tune-up procedure.
+Your timing light provides a simple and efficient means of checking your vehicle's ignition timing, and provides the additional ability to check the operation of your vehicle's mechanical or vacuum advance timing controls.

-You may also need tools and equipment to check engine rpm, breaker point dwell (for conventional ignition systems), or to apply vacuum to the vacuum advance diaphragm on the distributor during advance checks.
+You may also need tools and equipment to check breaker point dwell (for conventional ignition systems) or to apply vacuum to the vacuum advance diaphragm on the distributor during advance checks.
 Your supplier offers a wide range of tools and equipment necessary to perform these tasks.